-For every vignette to unfold in a flowing, seamless manner, we'll need to carefully consider the architecture of our purpose-built sets and ensure that they are structured in a way that allows for unconventional angles and fluid camera movement, as well as spontaneous, reactive performances.
+For every vignette to unfold in a flowing, seamless manner, we'll need to carefully consider the architecture of our purpose-built sets.
+Ensuring they are structured in a way that allows for unconventional angles and fluid camera movement, as well as spontaneous, reactive performances.

-Our exteriors shouldn't just focus on young, urban, city life, but they should capture the recent trend of young people escaping the city for the countryside.
+Our exteriors shouldn't just focus on young, urban, city life.
+They should capture the recent trend of young people escaping the city for the countryside.
 Reinforcing the idea that you can live wherever you want, while also finding geometric, square-like shapes and boxes in these bucolic rural settings.

-In both the interiors and exteriors, we'll use art direction to infuse each scene with the texture and patina of real life, but somehow heightened to create a designed, intentional reality.
-Immersing the audience in these worlds.
-Dropping them into moments that unfold in front of their eyes and allowing them to discover their meaning with each character.
+In both the interiors and exteriors, we'll use art direction to infuse each scene with the texture and patina of real life and immerse the audience in these worlds.